privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-bidding-and-auction-services.md

 After decompression, the result will be a {{CBOR}} byte string (described below).

-The byte string MUST be decoded into a format usable by the browser, the [server auction response structure](https://wicg.github.io/turtledove/#server-auction-response).
+The byte string MUST be decoded into a format usable by the client, the [server auction response structure](https://wicg.github.io/turtledove/#server-auction-response).
-The `server auction response structure` is the final, consumable output of {{services-to-browser}}.
+The `server auction response structure` is the final, consumable output of {{services-to-client}}.

 To perform this decoding, use a compliant [CBOR] decoder.
 The following [CDDL] describes the structure of the CBOR data.
 Map the decoded data